PiCoPress/Sprexor/docs/docs_en.md

 >- void importSprex(sprexor.CommandProvider t) : Import Sprex to this(above) from T class.

+>- void include(String array) : Select and include the commands that are embeded in Sprexor.

 >- void activate() : It should activate by this before use "exec" method. and if activate, it cannot setting properties.

 >- void run(String) : Execute parameter a line for more improved performance and functions.